epfl-ada/ada-2021-project-adagang/README.md

 ## Create Data Story
   - All together

+# Main issue:
+Unfortunately we were not able to carry out our project as initially hoped.
+Our analysis had to be based on sentiment analysis and we tried different methods to make it work but we could not find a solution.
+Indeed, we realized that our keywords like "BLM", "police brutality" had very often a negative connotation.
+Some quotations that had a positive meaning for us, also gave a negative sentiment score, depending on how the sentence was turned.
+This completely skewed our results and we were not able to perform certain methods and analyses correctly.

 [comment]: <> (# Questions for TAs optional: Add here any questions you have for us related to the proposed project.)